fryerlab/LPS_pigs/README.md

 wget http://ftp.ensembl.org/pub/release-107/gtf/sus_scrofa/Sus_scrofa.Sscrofa11.1.103.gtf.gz
 ```

+All pigs used in this study are genetically XX female.
+To avoid mis-mapping of homologous X and Y-linked genes, samples were aligned to a reference with the Y chromosome hard masked.
+See [Olney et al. 2020](https://bsd.biomedcentral.com/articles/10.1186/s13293-020-00312-9) for more details about this approach.

 Build the reference genome index:
 ```
 STAR --runThreadN 12 --runMode genomeGenerate --genomeDir Sus_scrofa.Sscrofa11.1.dna.toplevel_star_Ymask --genomeFastaFiles Sus_scrofa.Sscrofa11.1.dna.toplevel.Ymask.fa --sjdbGTFfile Sus_scrofa.Sscrofa11.1.107.gtf